mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 For more information about registering a MATLAB version as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).

 > :information_source: **Notes:**
 > - When you add the **MATLAB** axis, do not select **Use MATLAB version**.
-Any values you specify by **Use MATLAB version** take precedence over the values specified by the **MATLAB** axis.
+Any values you specify with **Use MATLAB version** take precedence over the values specified by the **MATLAB** axis.
-> - If you are using a tool configured using MATLAB Package Manager as the installer, you must associate the tool with a valid license.
+> - If you are using a tool that was installed using MATLAB Package Manager, you must associate the tool with a valid license.
 For more information, see [License Installed Products](#license-installed-products).

 ### Add User-Defined Axis
 If you do not specify the **MATLAB** axis, add a user-defined axis in the **Configuration Matrix** section to specify the MATLAB versions in the build.
 Enter the name of the axis in the **Name** box and its values in the **Values** box.
 Separate the values with a space.
 For instance, specify two MATLAB versions to run the same set of tests.